lupyuen/lupyuen.github.io/src/lte2.md

 _Any other UART problems with LTE Modem?_

-The UART Output looks all jumbled up because our NuttX App didn't __wait for the status__ of every AT Command...
+Our [__UART Output__](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L562-L621) looks all jumbled up because our NuttX App didn't __wait for the response__ of every AT Command...

 | NuttX App writes | LTE Modem responds |
 |:-----------------|:-------------------|